 Professor Abel Rodriguez is the founder and director of the Center on Immigration.
 He is also the assistant professor of religion, law and social justice at Cabrini.
 He is the son of immigrants and also is a first generation college graduate.
 He focuses on teaching advocacy for migrant justice.
 He is an expert and often speaks on immigration policies and the intersection of criminal and immigration law.

-Dr. Mark Kiselica, a former dean here, was also instrumental in launching the center, Rodriguez said.
+Dr. Mark Kiselica, a former dean at Cabrini, was also instrumental in launching the center, Rodriguez said.
 Kiselica is an educator, social scientist and advocate for inter-racial harmony.

-Kiselica moved from Cabrini to Penn State Harrisburg where he is director of the school of behavioral sciences and education.
+Kiselica moved from Cabrini to Penn State Harrisburg where he is now the director of the school of behavioral sciences and education.

 “It was a collective effort among many people at Cabrini to make the center at Cabrini possible.
 I am the founding director.
 Dr.Mark Kiselica, former dean of humanities and social sciences, was also instrumental in launching the center.
 Ashley Woodruff was the first student to work with us,” Rodriguez said.